-We are subject to laws, regulations and codes of practice in New Zealand, Australia and other countries in which we operate, trade, raise funds or in respect of which we have some other connection (including the United Kingdom and the United States).
-These regulations vary from country to country but generally are designed to protect depositors and the banking system as a whole, rather than holders of any Notes or any other counterparties of the Issuers.
-In particular, the ANZ New Zealand Group's banking, funds management, and insurance activities are subject to extensive regulation, mainly relating to its liquidity levels, capital, solvency, provisioning, and insurance policy terms and conditions.
-As a result of the global financial crisis, we continue to expect increased regulatory focus on capital and liquidity requirements, customer relations and other aspects of our business that may impose increased regulatory burdens.
+We continue to expect increased regulatory focus on capital and liquidity requirements.
 For example, the RBNZ, APRA, the Basel Committee on Banking Supervision and regulators in other jurisdictions have revised standards and released discussion papers, proposals and decisions in regards to strengthening the resilience of the banking and insurance sectors, including proposals and decisions to strengthen capital and liquidity requirements for the banking sector (widely known as "Basel III").
 Such institutions continue to revise standards, and release discussion papers, proposals and decisions to strengthen capital and liquidity requirements for the banking sector.